-Figure 4 shows cut-away view of multi-dimensional volumetric data of hurricane Isabel using importance-driven feature enhancement.
-The important feature was hurricane eye selected by cylindrical proxy geometry.
+Figure 4 shows a cut-away view of multi-dimensional volumetric data of hurricane Isabel using importance-driven feature enhancement.
+The important feature was the hurricane eye selected through a cylindrical proxy geometry.
 Inside the cylinder the total precipitation mixing ratio is visualized.
 Thanks to the cut-away view it is possible to have a clear view at this property close to the eye of the hurricane.
 Outside the cylinder is the context area where the total cloud moisture is visualized.

-Figure 4: Cut-away visualization of multidimensional volumetric data of hurricane Isabel.
+Figure 4: Cut-away visualization of a multidimensional volumetric data of hurricane Isabel.

-Figure 5 illustrates ghosted view of scalar volumetric data of a Leopard gecko.
-The small internal structure (in yellow) of Leopard gecko dataset is the most interesting information and has been pre-segmented.
-Body is considered as context information.
-In the area of occlusion the visual representation of gecko body is reduced to contours to have a clear view on the interesting internal organ.
+Figure 5 illustrates a ghosted view of the scalar volumetric data of a Leopard gecko.
+The small internal structure (in yellow) of the Leopard gecko dataset is the most interesting information and has been pre-segmented.
+The body is considered as context information.
+In the area of occlusion the visual representation of the gecko body is reduced to contours to have a clear view on the interesting internal organ.

-2.2.
-Applications in Visualization
+2.2 Applications of Expressive Visualizations

 Expressive visualizations inspired by illustration techniques are useful for various visualization tasks.
-Straka et al. [SvC04] are applying a cut-away technique for CTangiography of peripheral arteries in human legs.
+Straka et al. [23] are applying a cut-away technique for CT-angiography of peripheral arteries in human legs.
 The goal is to have a clear view on the vessels, which are partially segmented by their centerline.
 For a clear understanding of the spatial arrangement it is necessary to visualize also bones and skin contours.
 To have an unobstructed view on the vessel for each viewpoint it is necessary to perform a cut in the bone.
 To avoid potential misinterpretations, the cut is clearly depicted as an artificial and sharp change in the data.
 This is illustrated in Figure 1 (d).